-To ensure the GGC's emergency management plans remain current and actionable, the college will conduct an emergency management exercise, once a year at a minimum.
-These exercises may include tabletop drills, emergency operations center exercises, or full-scale, multi-agency emergency response exercises.
+To ensure the GGC's emergency management plans remain current and actionable, the college will conduct an emergency management exercise once a year at a minimum.
+These exercises may include tabletop drills, functional exercises, or full-scale, multi-agency emergency response exercises.
 Georgia Gwinnett College conducts after-action reviews of all emergency management exercises.
+After-action reviews will document a description of each exercise, the time and date, and whether it was an announced or unannounced test.